smaruf/smaruf/README.md

-- 👋 Hi, I’m @smaruf
+# Hi there, I'm @smaruf 👋

+## About Me

-- 👀 I’m interested in coding and new technology
+- 👀 I have a strong interest in coding and new technologies.
-- 🌱 I’m currently learning Golang and React-Native
+- 🌱 Currently learning Golang and React-Native.
-- 💞️ I’m looking to collaborate on Java, C#, Python, Flask, jQuery, Spring, Golang, Echo
+- 💞️ Looking to collaborate on projects involving Java, C#, Python, Flask, jQuery, Spring, Golang, and Echo.
-- 🌱 Want to learn AWS, Google Cloud and Azure
+- 🌱 Eager to learn about AWS, Google Cloud, and Azure.
-- 📫 How to reach me: https://www.linkedin.com/in/muhammad-shamsul-maruf-79905161/
+- 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/muhammad-shamsul-maruf-79905161/).

 <!---
 smaruf/smaruf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.